GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (259).md

 * Casting time is reduced by 2 actions

 **Critical Failure**: You conjure the starfall over yourself, wherever you are when it resolves.
 You count as a number of creatures equal to the spell's tier for the purpose of determining how many attacks are directed at you.
 For example, a 5th tier spell will attack you as 5 individual creatures- potentially causing a great number of attacks against you.

+#### Startle

+**Minimum Tier**: 1

+**Casting Time**: 1 action

+**Range**: 15 yards

+**Effect**: You make a combination of sounds and gestures to offput a foe by triggering a fear response in them.
+They must succeed a [Rflx] save or lose their reaction for the round and the next round.
+If the save result is a critical failure, it is also dazed during this time.

+If the spellcheck is a critical success, a targeted creature is unable to perform a reaction in response to this spell.

+**At Higher Tiers**: When cast at 2nd tier or greater, for each tier beyond minimum, you may choose either to increase the range by up to 3 yards or afflict an additional creature

+**Critical Failure**: You lose your mind temporarily.
+For a number of rounds equal to the spell's tier, your cannot perfom a reaction.
+You are also vulnerable for a number of phases equal to the spell's tier.

 #### Stranging